vaultdb/alchemy/README.md

 --------------------------------------------------------------------------------
 Running the example queries on different machines
 --------------------------------------------------------------------------------
-1. Create new configuration files for your remote hosts.
+1. Create new configuration files for your remote hosts:

-Example:

 * conf/setup.remote
 * conf/connections/remote-hosts